Difference Between Simple Interest vs Compound Interest

 |

-Calculation | Calculation of simple interest is very easy, and it is also easy to understand | Compared to simple interest, the calculation of compound interest is difficult as it involves different periods of compounding. |
+Calculation | Calculation of simple interest is very easy, and it is also easy to understand | Compared to simple interest, compound interest calculation is difficult as it involves different compounding periods. |

 Useful | When it comes to buying anything, simple interest will always be better.
-Most of the car loans calculate based on simple interest. | Compound interest is useful for investing.
+Most car loans calculate based on simple interest. | Compound interest is useful for investing.
 Since it allows the fund to grow at a faster rate |

 Conclusion

-Interest can be basically termed as a fee for using someone else’s money.
+Interest can be termed as a fee for using someone else’s money.
 The reasons for paying interest include risk, inflation, time value of money (effect of compounding), and opportunity cost.

 Recommended Articles